mgoold/linear_algebra_notes/linear_algebra_content_2.md

 The primary question and focus of this activity is: does a given system have 0, 1, or >1 solutions?
 The summary to these answers will be given below.

-Continuing to solve the above matrix with a complete solution to Ax=b for the above matrix, we begin by finding a particular solution "$x_{particular}$".
+Continuing to solve the above matrix with a complete solution to Ax=b for the above matrix, we begin by finding a particular solution  $"x_{particular}"$ .
 To do this, we:
 * set all the free (non-pivot) variables to zero.
 In this case, the free variables are $x_2$ and $x_4$.
 * then, solve Ax=b for pivot variables.
 Remember that we've already **b** to a specific point (1,3)